Goal 1 Resources: Facilitate P–16 STEM Education Outreach

 - Exploring Your Options (EYO): This is a week-long residential program that introduces high school rising juniors and seniors (graduating in 2015 or 2016) to the field of engineering.
 EYO is held at the University of Illinois at Urbana-Champaign.
 Participants will interact with engineering students and faculty members, plan and build a project, and engage in hands-on activities prepared by departments within the College of Engineering.
 Dates: Session 1: June 8–14, 2014; Session II: July 6–12, 2014.

-- G.A.M.E.S.: G.A.M.E.S is an annual week-long camp designed to give academically talented high-school-aged girls an opportunity to explore exciting engineering and scientific fields through demonstrations, classroom presentations, hands-on activities, and contacts with women in these technical fields.
-GAMES 2013 is open to academically talented girls who will enter grades 9, 10, 11 or 12 in Fall 2014.
+- G.A.M.E.S.: This annual, week-long camp gives academically talented high-school-aged girls an opportunity to explore exciting engineering and scientific fields through demonstrations, classroom presentations, hands-on activities, and contacts with women in these technical fields.
+GAMES 2014 is open to girls who will enter grades 9, 10, 11 or 12 in Fall 2015.
 Dates: July 13–July 19, 2014.
 Online application.
 Camp topics include:

 - Aerospace Engineering